EvotecIT/Dashimo/Readme.md

 # Dashimo - PowerShell Module

 Dashimo is very simple, intuitive PowerShell generated HTML file.
 That's right.
 A single, static HTML file that you can send to email or host on a website.
+Dashimo is based on [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) which I've written and is under development.
+What you can do in **Dashimo** you can do there and more.
+If you would like to help with development all code related to HTML/JS/CSS is on PSWriteHTML repo.

 ### Changelog